Fortunate Son (The Sopranos): Synopsis

 Christopher Moltisanti is initiated as a made man alongside Eugene Pontecorvo in a ceremony conducted by Tony Soprano.
 During the ceremony, he sees (or imagines he sees) a raven perched outside the window and fears it is a bad omen.
 At the party afterward, Paulie gives Chris his sportsbook operation, although Chris will have to give him a portion of his weekly profits.
+Later, Chris tells Adriana that she needs to stop hostessing at Vesuvio, as the wife of a made man cannot be seen working in a restaurant.

 Chris makes some bad judgments in his first week and comes up short.
 Paulie is unforgiving and demands payment by the end of the week, imposing an extra payment for the delay.

 Jackie Aprile, Jr. has been taking pre-med courses at Rutgers University but is skipping classes and planning criminal activities.
 Tony asks him to meet, but Jackie shows up late and is disrespectful.
 Jackie's uncle Richie Aprile has disappeared.
 Jackie believes that Tony had Richie killed, and Tony knows this.
 Tony denies having anything to do with Richie's disappearance, saying that Richie was an informant who is now in the witness protection program.
 Tony was close to Jackie's father, who did not want his son to follow a life of crime.
 Jackie says he was struggling in school and could never become a doctor.
 Later, Tony tells Chris not to involve Jackie in any criminal activities.